 With its robust foundation of tested expertise, the LPO has built a strong track record in financing sustainability.
 The majority of LPO borrowers are retiring their debt more quickly than projected, and the LPO’s cumulative loan default rate is 3%—an outstanding track record for a portfolio of highly innovative enterprises.

 Since 2010, LPO-financed projects have helped the United States avoid more than 60 million metric tons of carbon dioxide emissions.
-Its auto manufacturing loans have supported production of more than 20 million EVs, and its energy projects have generated 73,473 gigawatt hours of electricity.
+Its auto manufacturing loans have supported production of 4 million advanced technology vehicles, and its energy projects have generated 73,473 gigawatt hours of electricity.